bxdoan/bxdoan/README.md

 <div align="center">

-> Life comes at a cost.
-Wouldn’t it be arrogant to die before you’ve repaid that debt?
+> Life is 10% what happens to me and 90% of how I react to it.

-> — Yuuji Kazami —
+> — Charles Swindoll —

 </div>